sublimetext-io/docs.sublimetext.io/docs/guide/extensibility/packages.md

   Packages you installed and what customizations you made.
 - Re-start Sublime Text.

-This starts Sublime Text with a fresh new Data directory and you will find that the "apparent bug" disappears.
+When Sublime Text starts, it will create a fresh new Data directory and you will find that the "apparent bug" disappears.

 Keep in mind this also effectively de-installs every Package in